 Hungry every 2-3 hours

-Inconsistent energy throughout day
+Inconsistent energy throughout the day

-Next, try removing veggies, fruits, grains and nuts (and vegetable/seed oils, which are one of the worst inventions in human history) for two weeks.
+Next, try removing veggies, fruits, grains, and nuts (and vegetable/seed oils, which are one of the worst inventions in human history) for two weeks.
 Replace the lost calories from the whole animal.
 This includes things like:

 Fatty meats (rib eyes, 80/20 grass-fed ground beef, chicken thighs, bacon, pork belly, carnitas, grass-fed hot dogs, etc)

-Liverwurst or Braunschweiger (nutrient dense combo of organ meats)
+Liverwurst or Braunschweiger (nutrient-dense combo of organ meats)

-Grass fed butter like Kerrygold, or Ghee
+Grass-fed butter like Kerrygold, or Ghee

 After two weeks, run down your checklist again.
 Did you notice improvements?
 If so, why go back?
 If not, maybe you’re fine eating plants if you want them.